GoogleCloudPlatform/firebase-extensions/firestore-palm-summarize-text/PREINSTALL.md

 This extension will listen to the specified collection for new document writes and execute the following logic:

-1. Call the PaLM API to generate a summary of the document field.
+1. Call the selected large language model to generate a summary of the document field.
 2. Write the summary back to the triggering document in the response field.

 ### Use cases